Valiant Hearts: The Great War: Development

 Artist Paul Tumelaire began working on Valiant Hearts: The Great War as a solo project in 2011.
 Additional team members from Ubisoft Montpellier, including directors Yoan Fanise and Simon Chocquet-Bottani, joined to work on the gameplay and the story a half-year later.
 As 2014 was the centenary of World War I, the team wanted to create a game grounded in history.
 The title was intended to help players remember the war and to suggest the game is also about love.
 According to the team, the incidents from World War I "touched" them because their great-grandparents had been involved in the war.

-Initially, the developers put equal emphasis on both the storyline and its gameplay.
-However, the gameplay became secondary to the story.
+Initially, the developers put equal emphasis on both the storyline and its gameplay, but the gameplay became secondary to the story.
 The team believed that portraying World War I as a shooter would have made it too violent, and the game would have needed a narrative with a villain and had to depict one of the belligerents as evil.
 Instead, the team tried to create a game about the trials and tribulations of both sides during the war, showing how individuals lived their lives and struggled to survive.
 The game does not allow the characters to be actively killed by other in-game characters; the developers hoped to show the human side of the war and feared that allowing players to kill would muddle the message they wanted to convey.
 The game introduces four characters, and the story switches between them.
 This enabled the team to create an emotional story with better pacing and ensure that each story beat ends with a cliffhanger.
 While the story began with some light-hearted moments, the tone of the story became progressively darker and solemn as the war wages on.

 The team did not want players to feel overpowered and designed the title as a slow-paced puzzle video game which does not involve much violence.
 Gameplay mechanics are simple so the game is accessible, but the team introduced different contexts for the use of the gameplay mechanics to ensure they would not become stale.
 The walking pace of characters was slow to illustrate they are ordinary human beings.
 According to the team, the presence of these slow puzzle-solving segments helped make the rare action sequences more powerful.
 As none of the creative leads had experience working on a puzzle game, the team looked at design documents from old LucasArts adventure games for inspiration.
 They were also inspired by titles including The Cave, Machinarium, and Limbo.